 Contributions by Interest Groups to Lobbying Coalitions, Journal of Politics (with Philip Leifeld, forthcoming in April 2018)

-Activism in an Era of Partisan Polarization, PS: Political Science & Politics (forthcoming in October 2017)
+Activism in an Era of Partisan Polarization, PS: Political Science & Politics (October 2017)

 Gender Attitudes, Gendered Partisanship: Feminism and Support for Sarah Palin and Hillary Clinton among Party Activists, Journal of Women, Politics & Policy (with Elizabeth A. Sharrow, Seth E. Masket, Dara Z. Strolovitch, and Joanne M. Miller, November 2016)